 - A calendar of upcoming board meetings and events

-Equipping your new board member with important information about your organization and the way you operate will help them get a feel for the way you operate and how they can help you grow.
+Equipping your new board member with important information about your organization and the way you operate will help them understand why their responsibilities are important and how their service will make a difference.

 - Attendance requirements